baoc75/php-payment-gateway/README.md

 - Implent 1Checkout or similar one to handle credit card processing.
 - Fix some bugs and improve the performance.
 - Improve the source code to maintain it more easy.

+## How to install
+- Clone or download this repo and extract to your web directory.
+- Create a new database (recommended) or use existing one.
+- Import the banking.sql file into your database, this will create 2 tables: "activities" and "tbl_users".
+- Edit the dbconfig.php file in config directory and fill in with your database infomation and your website path.